-Compliance with international tax regimes can be a mountain to climb for merchants that’s why we continue to expand and today can unveil our Swiss VAT support.
+Compliance with international tax regimes can be a mountain to climb for businesses that’s why we continue to expand and today can unveil our Swiss VAT support.

 Swiss VAT support: the key element to digital sales

 Since January 1, 2010, the Swiss Federal Tax Authority (FTA) has levied a value added tax (VAT) on the supply of services from non-resident companies to Swiss residents.

 Article 10 of the Swiss VAT Act states that VAT is applied to a service supplied from “any person who carries on a business based abroad that supplies telecommunication or electronic services on Swiss territory to recipients who are not liable to the tax”.

 So, what does this mean?
 It means that a company that supplies digital goods or services to a Swiss-based consumer (so a B2C sale) must account for, collect, and remit VAT to the Swiss FTA.

 Switzerland currently operates with a registration threshold of CHF 100.000 (circa €91,000; USD$104,000, and GBP£71,500).
 This means that a company supplying services to consumers based in Switzerland only needs to register for VAT if they have sales over CHF 100.000 to Swiss consumers.

 This is the state of play in June 2016 but there are plans to change how this threshold is calculated.
 The proposed new method of calculating the threshold will be based on total global sales of the business rather than based just on the sales to Swiss consumers.
 The change in threshold will mean any business who sells more than $104,000 in digital goods globally will have to charge, collect and remit VAT on their Swiss sales.

 While this change to calculation for Swiss VAT was due to be introduced in January 2017, this rule has since been flagged for introduction in January 2018, the reason for altering the introduction of this new rule is to allow affected companies breathing space and to achieve compliance.